 - Due to a severe insect problem, food is no longer permitted in the library building.
 Snacks are allowed in the open-air Atrium.

-- Drinks (in covered containers) are permitted in most areas of the Library except on the bottom floor (including the Computer Labs) and Archives.
+- Drinks (in covered containers) are permitted in most areas of the library except on the lower level (including the Computer Labs) and Archives.

 - No food deliveries, food parties or group meals are allowed except in relation to college-sponsored events.